Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Conclusion

 \section{Conclusion}

-In this research, we conducted interviews with victims, offenders and moderators in the Overwatch gaming community.
-We identified opportunities and challenges for using restorative justice in addressing online harm and discussed possible ways to embed a restorative justice approach in the current content moderation landscape.
-Much remains to be done for exploring what restorative justice may look like in an online community and when and how to implement this approach.
-We hope that this work serves as a useful guide for designers, volunteers, activists and other scholars to examine a restorative justice approach to addressing online harm.
+In this research, we interviewed victims, offenders, and moderators in the Overwatch gaming community.
+We presented case studies that identified opportunities and challenges for using restorative justice in addressing online harm and discussed possible ways to embed a restorative justice approach in the current content moderation landscape.
+Much remains to be done to explore what restorative justice may look like in an online community context and when and how to implement this approach.
+We hope this work offers a valuable guide for designers, volunteers, activists, and other scholars to experiment with restorative justice and related approaches in online communities.

+\begin{acks} We would like to thank Julie Shackford-Bradley and Joseph Seering for their valuable feedback.
+This research was supported by the National Science Foundation award IIS-1948067. \end{acks}